ansys/pyprimemesh/doc/source/user_guide/automesh.rst

  - A source face zonelet cannot be target later.
  - A source can only belong to two thin volume controls.
  - Always choose the one with most features as the source.
- - Targets cannot be adjacent to regions with cells whereas Source can.
+ - Target faces cannot be adjacent to regions with cells whereas source faces can.
  - Sides of the new thin volume control cannot be adjacent to region with cells.
  - Sides of one thin volume control can only be a Source to another thin volume control.